-The art of taillage, or basic vegetable cuts, are among one of the first skills you must master at culinary school.
-Beyond making your dish beautiful, classic knife cuts are a practical way to ensure each vegetable is cooked evenly.
+The art of taillage, or basic vegetable cuts, is one of the first skills an aspiring chef must master at culinary school.
+Beyond making a dish beautiful, classic knife cuts are a practical way to ensure each vegetable is cooked evenly.

-To practice, start with your whole vegetable, like a carrot, potato, or turnip, in front of you.
-Trim and square off the organic, curved edges.
-Portion you vegetable into roughly two-inch long sections.
+To practice, start with a whole vegetable, like a carrot, potato, or turnip, in front of you.
+Trim and square off the rounded edges.
+Portion the vegetable into roughly 2-inch-long sections.
 Next, decide the cut you want to make.
-Then, slice your vegetable into even planks (1/8-inch thick for a julienne, ¼-inch for macédoine, ½-inch for paysanne).
+Then, slice your vegetable into even planks (1/8 inch thick for a julienne, 1/4 inch for macédoine).
 Then, slice your plank into even batons.
 From there you can dice into even cubes.

-A brunoise references a 1/8-inch square, small dice that is exactly half the size of the larger macédoine dice.
+A brunoise references a 1/8-inch-square dice that is exactly half the size of the larger macédoine dice.
 This dice is achieved by first cutting your firm vegetable into a julienne and then dicing into cubes.

 A julienne is a small matchstick cut.
-The vegetables are cut into batons that are 1/8-inch by 1/8-inch and about one to two inches long.
+The vegetables are cut into batons that are 1/8 inch by 1/8 inch and about 1 to 2 inches long.

-Meaning a small dice.
-A macédoine is a 1/4-inch square cube that is made from cutting down a baton.
+A macédoine is a 1/4-inch-square cube that is made from cutting down a baton.

 So there you have it, some basic knife skills that will have you slicing and dicing like a pro in no time.
 Don’t forget to use a sharp knife — that’s one of the essential restaurant secrets every home cook should know.